jpreecedev/developerhandbook/src/content/blog/javascript/regular-expressions-in-javascript/index.md

 ---
-layout: post
 title: A reference guide of basics of Regular Expressions (Regex) in JavaScript
 description: This is a guide on how to use Regular Expressions in JavaScript for those who need a refresher
-date: 2019-07-16
+pubDate: 2019-07-16
-categories: ['JavaScript']
+categories: ["JavaScript"]
-featuredImage: './facepalm.jpg'
+heroImage: /assets/facepalm.jpg
-group: 'Software Development'
+group: "Software Development"
 ---

 Welcome back, _future Jon_.
 Congratulations, you have successfully forgotten how to regex again.
 As a reminder to yourself, you have attempted to learn regex many times over the years, and at times you have gotten pretty good at it.
 Unfortunately, however, it has probably been a while since you last wrote a regex, and you have completely forgotten how to do ANYTHING and EVERYTHING, even the absolute fundamentals.
 Fear not, I have you covered.
 Once you read the following guide it will all start flooding back.